hohn/spot/m4/README.md

 When the program terminates without error, the diversions 0 to 9, in order, are written to `stdout` (there is no progressive writing to `stdout` throughout the execution of the program).
-Diversion -1 is not written to `stdout', it is simply discarded, however, it can be undiverted to another diversion before the program terminates.
+Diversion -1 is not written to `stdout`, it is simply discarded, however, it can be undiverted to another diversion before the program terminates.

 Excess arguments supplied to a built-in macro call are ignored.
 Since only arguments 1 to 9 can be referenced using the `$1` to `$9` notation, all macros cannot take more than 9 arguments.
-Other than this, there are no limits placed on this version of `m4', for example, there are no limits (except for random access memory) on the buffer sizes, or the depth of the stack, or the number of defined macros.
+Other than this, there are no limits placed on this version of `m4`, for example, there are no limits (except for random access memory) on the buffer sizes, or the depth of the stack, or the number of defined macros.